Thank you for thinking of Hammersmith Hospital in this special way.

 Many people make gifts in one of the ways showing below.

 A gift to where it is needed the most - Your legacy will then be treated as ‘general funds’ and will be used where the need is the greatest.
-This could be towards a project for a piece of special medical equipment the NHS is unable to provide due to their budget.
+This could be towards a project for a piece of special medical equipment the NHS is unable to provide.

 A gift to a specific area of the hospital's work - Is there a special ward or other area of the hospital that holds a fond memory?
-Do you feel passionately about helping to support those with a particular illness that would involve a department such as cardiology, or maternity?
+Do you feel passionately about helping to support those with a particular illness that would involve a department such as Renal, Cardiology, or Maternity?

 Make sure your Will is available and safe.
 Let someone know where it is kept.